Picture the market like the ocean.

 The waves you see are daily stock price moves.

-But underneath, powerful currents shape everything.
+But underneath currents shape everything.

 Negative vs Positive Gamma